CMP corridor contractor sued over September crash that killed Madison man

 Allen, 46, was driving the car and Rollins-Allen was a passenger when the truck came into its lane on a road in Norridgewock.
 In the lawsuit, Rollins-Allen alleges that Stephens “became distracted by looking at an electronic device and negligently crossed into the opposing lane,” colliding head-on with Allen’s car.

 The lawsuit also alleges the truck Stephens was driving was used by Northern Clearing on the CMP project.
 Rollins-Allen says both Northern Clearing and Stephens were negligent.
-A Northern Clearing spokesperson did not immediately respond to a request for comment.
+A Northern Clearing spokesperson said he could not comment on the lawsuit because it is an ongoing matter.

 Northern Clearing was hired to clear forest and other growth and improve access roads for the project, which has been halted after Maine voters rejected it in a November referendum, leading to a key permit being suspended by the Maine Department of Environmental Protection.